eclipse/jifa/README.md

 ## Introduction

-Eclipse Jifa is an open-source project for diagnosing common Java issues.
+Eclipse Jifa is an open-source project that makes troubleshooting easy.

 Latest Version: 0.2.0-SNAPSHOT

-Complete information is available in the documentation at [https://eclipse.github.io/jifa](https://eclipse.github.io/jifa).
-Please refer to it for details.
+Please refer to [GitHub Pages](https://eclipse.github.io/jifa) for more information.

 ## Quick Start

-### Run Jifa Locally with a Single Command
+### Run Jifa Locally

 ```shell
 # Default service address is at http://localhost:8102